Learn how to expertly execute global payments for streamlined accounts payable and business efficiency.

 Tips for Choosing a Global Payments Platform

-Choose an automated global payments platform that includes:
+Choose an automated global payments platform that includes the following:

 Mass Payment Processing

-To get the most out of cross-border payments, make sure to choose a global payments platform that supports mass payment processing.
-You’ll be able to schedule thousands of payments according to multiple payment methods.
-Also, choose one like Tipalti that supports payments to 196 countries and in 120 different currencies.
+To get the most out of cross-border payments, make sure to choose a global payment platform that supports mass payment processing.
+You’ll be able to schedule thousands of payments using multiple payment methods.
+Also, choose one like Tipalti, which supports payments to 196 countries in 120 different currencies.
 Imagine being able to partner with any supplier or overseas affiliate and pay them through your payment provider in their local currency.
 This type of payment processing is at the heart of enterprise scalability.

 Integration with Algorithmic Banking Rules

 No matter the platform you choose, ensure it integrates the 26,000-plus commercial banking rules when processing payments.
-This will ensure payments are processed quickly and without error.
+This will ensure payments are processed quickly and help you reduce errors.

 Advanced Payment Configuration Options and Thresholds